drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 the material selected and its geometry.

-As is shown in Fig. 3, the present system is composed of the linear Fresnel lens, the spectral splitter, PV module, heat pipe water channel on the back of the PV cells, the water tank heat exchange.
-When the sunlight converged by the Fresnel lens passes through the quartz tube filled with nanofluid, a portion of the solar energy is absorbed and converted into heat by the nanofluid, while the rest is transmitted to the PV module.
+As is shown in Fig. 3, the present system is composed of the linear Fresnel lens, spectral splitter, PV module, heat pipe water channel on the back of the PV cells, and water tank heat exchange.
+When the sunlight converged by the Fresnel lens passes through the quartz tubes filled with nanofluid, a portion of the solar energy is absorbed and converted into heat by the nanofluid, while the rest is transmitted to the PV module.
 The nanofluid in the tube is not only the spectral splitting